Karachi Bakery: History

 Karachi Bakery was founded in 1953 by Khanchand Ramnani, a Sindhi Hindu migrant who moved to Hyderabad from Karachi during the partition of India in 1947.
 The bakery was named after Ramnani's original hometown Karachi, which is in present-day Pakistan.
 Ramnani opened the first Karachi Bakery outlet in Moazzam Jahi Market, Hyderabad.

-Karachi Bakery's Bandra outlet ceased operations during the COVID-19 pandemic due to mounting losses.
+Karachi Bakery's Mumbai outlet ceased operations during the COVID-19 pandemic due to mounting losses.
 In 2023, 15 of its employees in Hyderabad suffered injuries due to a fire accident.

 Reception

 In 2016, Karachi Bakery faced calls for a boycott from some Muslim groups in Hyderabad for selling Israeli dates, after which the company began sourcing dates from Iran.

 Owing to its name, Karachi Bakery outlets witnessed incidents of vandalism and protests in 2019 and 2025, in the aftermath of terror attacks in India and amidst India-Pakistan skirmishes, with owners Rajesh and Harish Ramnani clarifying that they have no links to Pakistan.

 The bakery has been subject to fines and regulatory action for flouting food safety norms including selling expired food, fungus infested food, improper labeling.